Transient-Labs/tl-creator-contracts/README.md

 ### Batch Minting
 Allows creators to cheaply batch mint tokens to their wallet.

-Uses ERC-2309 on the regular `batchMint` function and we have included a `safeBatchMint` function that loops and emits `Transfer` events for use if the target platform does not listen to the `ConsecutiveTransfer` event from [ERC-2309](https://eips.ethereum.org/EIPS/eip-2309).
+Uses the standard `Transfer` event on the `batchMint` function and is the recommended function to use.
+We have included a `batchMintUltra` function that uses the `ConsecutiveTransfer` event from [ERC-2309](https://eips.ethereum.org/EIPS/eip-2309) if the target platform listens for that event.
+This additional function may result in some platforms not showing the batch minted NFTs until after they have been transferred to another address.

-Testing shows this is market leading: [view here](https://docs.transientlabs.xyz/creator-contracts/ERC721TL)
+Testing shows our implementation is market leading: [view here](https://docs.transientlabs.xyz/creator-contracts/ERC721TL)

 ## Proxy Deployments
 We use immutable ERC-1967 proxies for creators to deploy contracts in a cheap and immutable way while being able to customize aspects like contract name (in source code) and ASCII art/personalization.